LibreCAD/docs/ref/widgets.rst

 Dock Widget Areas
 -----------------

 Dock widgets can be moved to different areas by "grabbing" (left clicking and dragging) the title bar of the widget and releasing it in a new location.
 A widget can be left *floating* inside or outside of the drawing window, or placed in one of the four dock areas (left, right, top or bottom).
-The Dock Areas :ref:`toolbar <toolbars>` allows the widget to be hidden or made visible.
+The Dock Areas :ref:`toolbar <toolbars>` allows widgets to be hidden or made visible depending on their location:

 .. csv-table::
-    :widths: 20, 10, 70
+    :widths: 15, 10, 75
     :header-rows: 1
     :stub-columns: 0
     :class: table-fix-width